Dev-ZC/FaceDetector/README.md

 To Edit Any Code:

-1. Type "make" into the terminal while inside the build folder, to have the project rebuilt and save any edits in the code
+1. Enter "make" command into the terminal while inside the build folder, to have the project rebuilt and save any edits in the code